mat669/MasterThesis/README.md

 ## Author

-This repository was created as part of my master thesis in the "Data Science and Economics" (LM-91) program at Università degli Studi di Milano in collaboration with University of Konstanz.
+This repository was created as part of my master thesis program at Università degli Studi di Milano in collaboration with University of Konstanz.